Queenie Scott-Hopper: Biography

 Mabel Olive Scott-Hopper was one of four children born to solicitor Robert Scott-Hopper and Sarah Anne Hopper (née Orwin).
 Scott-Hopper was born in Gateshead, then part of County Durham, England, and later moved with her parents to Whitley Bay, Northumberland.
 A biographical note from the anthology Pearls of Poesy (1911) attests that "the whole of her education was the work of her mother, who is her constant companion and abiding inspiration."

 Literary historian Jane Platt theorizes that the family struggled financially due to bankruptcy filings by Robert Scott-Hopper in 1889 and 1905.
-Her younger brother, father, and mother died within years of each other, and eventually Scott-Hopper took her own life on February 6, 1924.
+Her younger brother, father, and mother died within years of each other, and eventually Scott-Hopper took her own life by slitting her throat on 6 February 1924.
 An inquest revealed that she "had been depressed since her mother's death" and suffered from insomnia as well as an inability to think of new stories.
 Newspapers reported that she visited a bank the morning of her death, which Platt sees as a significant reflection of her mental state.

 Career

 Scott-Hopper’s prolific output for the twenty year period that she was active as a writer included children’s novels and short stories, occasional poems, essays, and devotional literature.
 Platt suggests that she was determined to succeed financially, which “encouraged her to write for any and every outlet which would accept her work.”
 She cites Scott-Hopper’s address book as an indicator of her anxiety over remuneration for her work, as she recorded terms of payment for various publications next to the names of publishers, most offering one guinea per 1,000 words.

 Scott-Hopper’s earliest literary efforts were occasional poems commemorating notable national events.
-Her subjects were varied, ranging from the efforts to rescue miners in the Sacristan Pit, County Durham, on November 16, 1903 to honoring Belgian soldiers and refugees during the First World War.
+Her subjects were varied, ranging from the efforts to rescue miners in the Sacristan Pit, County Durham, on 16 November 1903 to honoring Belgian soldiers and refugees during the First World War.
 An example of her work is the encomium “A Blind Child’s Holiday” (1914), inspired by a story about the blind teacher G. I. Walker and his pupils at the Sunderland Council Blind School.
 At the Hull Conference of the Museums Association in July 1913, John Alfred Charlton Deas, curator at Sunderland Museum, read her poem to the delegates as part of his plea to enhance museum design to facilitate access and enjoyment for blind visitors.
 Similar secular poems of praise were dedicated to Princess Marie-José of Belgium and Charles Dickens.

 Many of her occasional poems were patriotic, such as “Ode on Empire Day” (1907), “Who Crowns the King?”
 (1911), and “It’s a Death of Glory” (1915).
 Platt links further contributions to religious publications such as Dawn of Day (1911-1921), Home Words (1914-1919), The Sign (1915), Banner of Faith (1916), and Ecclesia (1918).